Uncertainty quantification for stationary and time-dependent PDEs subject to Gevrey regular random domain deformations

-Instead of following the approaches taken by Harbrecht et al.~\cite{HPS16}~or Hakula et al.~\cite{HHKKS24}, we carry out the analysis using the arguments of Chernov and L\^{e}~\cite{Chernov23a,Chernov23b}.
-That is, instead of assuming a particular kind of \emph{parametric representation} for $\boldsymbol V(\bsx,\bsy)$, such as a Karhunen--Lo\`eve expansion, we shall instead only impose a condition on the growth rate of the parametric derivatives of $\boldsymbol V(\bsx,\bsy)$.
-We assume that the random perturbation field $\boldsymbol V$ is parameterized by a countable sequence $\bsy=(y_j)_{j\geq 1}$ of independent and identically distributed (i.i.d.) uniform random variables $y_j=y_j(\omega)$, $j\geq 1$, supported on $[-\frac12,\frac12]$.
-The main modeling assumptions regarding the random perturbation field and other problem parameters are stated below.
+Instead of following the approaches taken by~\cite{HPS16}~or~\cite{HHKKS24}, we carry out the analysis using the arguments of~\cite{Chernov23a,Chernov23b}.
+As noted by \citet[Remark 1]{HarbrechtSchmidlinMultilevel}, instead of assuming a particular kind of \emph{parametric representation} for $\boldsymbol V(\bsx,\bsy)$, such as a Karhunen--Lo\`eve expansion, we can instead only impose a condition on the growth rate of the parametric derivatives of $\boldsymbol V(\bsx,\bsy)$.
+We assume that the random domain mapping $\boldsymbol V$ is parameterized by a countable sequence $\bsy=(y_j)_{j\geq 1}$ of independent and identically distributed (i.i.d.) uniform random variables $y_j=y_j(\omega)$, $j\geq 1$, supported on $[-\frac12,\frac12]$.
+The main modeling assumptions regarding the random domain mapping and other problem parameters are stated below.
 Crucially for our analysis, the parametric regularity bound for the input random field is quantified in Assumption~\ref{assump:gevrey}.